19 June 2023

 Founded in 2016 by Mark Williams (a lived experience advocate based in Wales, UK) and Dr Daniel Singley (a psychologist in San Diego, California) to raise awareness globally about the need to get better support for dads.

 There are now five of us campaigning for IFMHD and you can see us on the US-based website Postpartum Support International, a key sponsor for the campaign.
 Please contact us if you would like to join as a Global Partner.
-Centre for Perinatal Psychology is proud to be involved as the Australian representative, advocating for father’s mental health.
+Centre for Perinatal Psychology is proud to be involved as the Australasian representative, advocating for father’s mental health.

-Centre for Perinatal Psychology engaged in multiple radio interviews across Australia to promote International Fathers’ Mental Health Day, both in the lead up to the day, with more on the day.
+In 2018, Centre for Perinatal Psychology engaged in multiple radio interviews across Australia to promote International Fathers’ Mental Health Day, both in the lead up to the day, with more on the day.
 We reached almost 15 million listeners via 148 syndicated radio items.
 We are dedicated to advocating for all members of the family and we believe dads mental health matters.
-Listen out, you might here us!

 Centre for Perinatal Psychology is proud to develop a series of infographics to promote International Fathers’ Mental Health Day.
 Campaigns are strengthened with collaborative cooperation.
 We acknowledge and appreciate collaborating with so many Global Partners, including:

 Postpartum Stress International

 The International Marce Society